EDPolezh/DS_Portfolio/Taxi_Time_Series/README.md

 **Problem**:

-TPredict the number of taxi orders for the next hour.
+Predict the number of taxi orders for the next hour.

 **What was done**: